cs3451/f19-a3/README.md

 ### Chose One of Two Additional Features

 Choose between Motion Blur and Soft Shadows.
-These will build on the antialiasing implementation, using the same ```grid: number``` parameter to determine the number of pixels to show in the scene per randomized value.
+These will build on the antialiasing implementation, using the same ```grid: number``` parameter to determine the number of rays to shoot in the scene per pixel.

 For Motion Blur, we use a different time value for each of the rays, and then do anti-aliasing of the final pixel as above.

 For Soft Shadows, we will use a random sampling across the light source.
-You may choose to either do one random sample for the light for each ray from the eye (as described in the book) or do a grid of random samples from each point to each light;  the later will use a lower grid number, but have a higher computational cost, so the former is likely the best approach.
+You may choose to either do one random sample for the light for each ray from the eye (as described in the book) or do a grid of random samples from each point to each light;  the later will use a lower grid number for a similar result, but have a higher computational cost (so it will run slower).
+Choose whichever you are more comfortable with.

 #### Motion blur